WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/command-line-syntax.md

 In this example, `install` is required, but `[--force]` and `[--activate]` are optional arguments.

 ## Mutually exclusive arguments

+When writing commands where the use has to choose one item, enclose the items in angle brackets (`<>`; also known as *inequality signs*).
+Sometimes the optional items are also enclosed in braces (also known as *curly braces*).
+Use vertical bars (also knows as *pipes*) to separate the items.

+For additional information, see [Anatomy of a command](https://make.wordpress.org/cli/handbook/guides/commands-cookbook/#anatomy-of-a-command).

 ## Command output